CSC207-UofT/course-project-trackr/phase0/progress_report.md

 - How should the Data from the database be transported to the UI?
 Is the current architecture valid and sustainable?

 ### Part 3: Things That Have Worked Well With Our Design

+While we haven't yet directly dealt with the consequences of our project architecture (we're still _in_ the architecting phase), we've certainly planned for numerous areas of expansion.

+#### DataAccess

+The `DataAccess` class, and its related classes `Database`, `DatabaseAccessFactory`, and `DatabaseAccessInterface` are designed to make swapping out database solutions easy and with minimal refactoring.

+Why do we need this extensibility?
+For now, we have decided that only using volatile memory to store database objects ( like `Event`s and `Person`s) is sufficient to test and showcase our application: by not having to support some external database schema, and by not having to work through the challenges that come with object serialization (what attributes are important? what can we re-assemble from the data we've decided to store?) greatly decreases the complexity of our application and allows us to focus on the core user experience.

+Eventually, however, we'll want persistence: our users shouldn't have to re-create events every time they launch our app!
+The `DataAccess` class will simplify this extension by providing a common interface for the rest of our program to access this kind of data: it provides adders and removers that will be common to all types of databases (this means that the rest of the app doesn't _need_ to care about what database is being used).

+In the future, when we decide to add a database, we will only need to modify `DataAccess` to use the API of our database (and remove our temporary volatile database); since the rest of our program works _through_ `DataAccess`, it doesn't even have to be refactored.

 ### Part 4: Work Distribution